LiGNUxMan/SysStatCLI/README.md

 - **Wi-Fi Card Temperature**: Reports the temperature of the wireless network adapter and changes color based on the temperature level.
 - **Battery Status**: Indicates the charge percentage and whether the device is connected to power or discharging (only if the battery is not at 100%).
 - **Autorun**: Can run continuously at a frequency determined by the user.
+- **Script information**: Execution time, execution speed, completed loops or cycles, and time to next exercise.

 ## Installation and Use